salabim/peek/readme.md

 delta=0.044893 ==> 6
 True
 ```
-Of course `peek()` continues to return its arguments when disabled, of course.
+Of course `peek()` continues to return its arguments when disabled.

 It is also possible to suppress output with the provided attribute (see above).